brevzin/cpp_proposals/2325_views_default/views-default.md

 ```
 :::

-Constrain the defaulted default constructor and switch to _`semiregular-box`_ in [range.join.view]{.sref} [This change conflicts with the proposed change in [@P2328R0].
+Constrain the defaulted default constructor and switch to `optional` in [range.join.view]{.sref} [This change conflicts with the proposed change in [@P2328R0].
 If that change is applied, only the constraint on the default constructor needs to be added]{.ednote}:

 ::: bq
 ```diff